Popular Places to Visit in Goa

 Mollem National park

 The Mollem National Park is a part of the Bhagwan Mahaveer Sanctuary and is situated 60km away from Panaji along the border with Karnataka.
-This is a great place for family trips.
+This is a great place for places to visit in goa with family.
 Both the kids and the parents will come out with an amazing experience.
 The things you can do in Mollem National Park range from trekking to animal spotting.
 It is also a nice picnic spot if you are looking to do something offbeat.

 Mollem National Park is populated with lush green trees that make up a dense forest which is home to several unique species of birds and animals.
 For example, you can spot several species of snakes including the King Cobra, Hump-nosed pit viper, Indian rock python and Malabar pit viper as well as many birds like fairy bluebirds, wagtails, great Indian Hornbill among others.
 Butterflies also populate the forest.